jmfrancklab/pyspecdata/conda_upgrade.md

 install pySpecData prerequisites from the documentation:
 `conda install -y -c anaconda numpy scipy sympy pyqt pytables matplotlib h5py libpython mingw`

+Note: for installation on Mac, do not include libpython and mingw

 install pySpecData in the python 3 (base) environment `python setup_paramset.py install`